-- 641. REVIEW OF PLAN.
-Before any system is installed the authority having jurisdiction should be consulted as to the system proposed to the end that the suitability of the system for conditions be determined. - 642.
-GUARDS.
-There shall be provided a guard or protecting pipe at all pipes exposed above the floor. - 643.
+645. GASOLINE.

+a.
 CAPACITY GASOLINE SUPPLY.
 The capacity of the main gasoline supply tank shall be determined by conditions and subject to special consideration in each case by the authority having jurisdiction; minimum storage capacity shall be sufficient to operate the engine for at least 8 hours and a greater capacity should be provided in places where prompt replenishment of supply is unlikely.